 The Cold Weather Jacket is silicone coated jacket is designed to insulate your 22.5" Weber Smokey Mountain while cooking and it can easily be adapted for a Weber Kettle.
 Great for use in cool, rainy, and windy conditions or as as a weather cover while not using your cooker. - Meathead

 Here's a great cheap solution: Frogmats, a sturdy wire mesh with a non-stick coating capable of resisting high heats, yet easy to clean.
-I use mine for jalapeno poppers, onion rings, potato slices, mushrooms, bacon, biscuits, and I've even used mine to wrap a meat loaf so I could crisp it on all sides.
+I use mine for jalapeno poppers, onion rings, potato slices, mushrooms, bacon, biscuits.
+They are great for smoking nuts and dehydrating tomatoes and peppers.
+I've even used mine to wrap a meat loaf so I could crisp it on all sides.

 You need a good cast iron griddle.
 Especially if you like fish, burgers, grilled sandwiches, home fries, or pancakes.
 Coat the flat side with oil, and you can sear fish so it is golden and crispy on the outside just like that great pan-seared fish you get in restaurants.
 Throw some dried herbs onto the flame, and you'll get a whisp of smoke in the meat.

 You can even bring it indoors and it will straddle two burners.
 Use the flat side for pancakes.
 Flip it over and you get grill marks and conduction cooking from the ridges on steaks, burgers, or asparagus, and the fats and juices drip into the grooves where they vaporize and flavor the meat and cook by radiation.